 Still from a Journey Among Travellers (two alto recorders played by Kathryn Bennetts and Peter Bowman)

-she heard a song within her mother’s voice (electronic, based on sampled voices, icluding the composer’s)
+she heard a song within her mother’s voice (electronic, based on sampled voices, including the composer’s)

-broader than broadway (installation based on storytelling and memory using recollections by Gary O’Connor – this track was projected through large glass panels in a minimally-dressed gallery space)
+broader than broadway (installation based on storytelling and memory with Gary O’Connor – this track was projected through large glass panels in a minimally-dressed gallery space)

-for trumpet and horn in quarter-tones – first performance at UK MicroFest 3)
+for trumpet and horn in quarter-tones – video of the first performance at UK MicroFest 3

-for trumpet and MalletKat in 19-div, a movement from the first group of 19.5)
+for trumpet and MalletKat in 19-div, a movement from the first group of 19.5

-movement 4 of Verses – an open-ended piece for 19-division trumpet and persussion – this movement uses a vibraphone in conventional tuning)
+movement 4 of Verses – an open-ended piece for 19-division trumpet and percussion – this movement uses a vibraphone in conventional tuning